MicrosoftDocs/azure-dev-docs/articles/terraform/authenticate-with-microsoft-account.md

 [!INCLUDE [terraform-intro.md](includes/terraform-intro.md)]

-This article shows how to get started with [Terraform on Azure](https://www.terraform.io/docs/providers/azurerm/index.html) using Cloud Shell and Bash.
+This article shows how to authenticate to Azure using a Microsoft account using either the default Azure subscription or switching to another Azure subscription.

 In this article, you learn how to:
 > [!div class="checklist"]